EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 * issued by the same AS
 * issued to the same C and for the same RS
 * issued together with the same authentication credential of RS
-* associated to the same authentication credential of C
+* associated with the same authentication credential of C

 When an access token becomes invalid (e.g., due to its expiration or revocation), the token series it belongs to ends.